tiagomelojuca/otclient-wiki/Compiling-on-Mac-OS-X.md

-This is how we compile otclient on Mac OS X, we use XQuartz to compile and run otclient, which is a X11 implementation for X11, but not the native Cocoa API.
+This is how we compile otclient on Mac OS X, we use XQuartz to compile and run otclient, which is a X11 implementation for Mac OS, we do not use the native Cocoa API.
 This means that users will need XQuartz installed too to run the client.
-You will need to know the basics of how using terminal in Mac OS to use this tutorial.
+You will need to know the basics on how using terminal in Mac OS to follow this tutorial.

 ## Requirements
 * Mac OS X 10.6 or higher